Infectious Disease Emergency Response

 Yorke is equipped to deal with COVID-19 and can help with the services above.
 The creation of IDERs, workplace protocols, staff training, and appropriate controls are particularly important during this time, and our staff is fully functional and ready to help.

 Cal/OSHA’s latest guidance requires employers to determine if COVID-19 infection is a hazard in their workplace.
-If it is a workplace hazard, then employers must implement infection control measures, including applicable and relevant recommendations from the Centers for Disease Control and Prevention (CDC), Interim Guidance for Businesses and Employers to Plan and Respond to Coronavirus Disease 2019 (COVID-19), and Coronavirus Disease 2019 (COVID-19): How to Protect Yourself & Others.
+If it is a workplace hazard, then employers must implement infection control measures, including applicable and relevant recommendations from the Centers for Disease Control and Prevention (CDC), and Coronavirus Disease 2019 (COVID-19): How to Protect Yourself & Others.
 For most California workplaces, adopting changes to the IIPP is mandatory since COVID-19 is widespread in the community.
 Yorke can help with IIPP alterations or review alterations made by internal teams.